 Like most kinds of pain, it often stems from multiple factors rather than just one cause of pain that many manual therapists tend to believe.

-Stretching might work for some types of pain, but the current scientific evidence is iffy and scarce, so any conclusion is almost as accurate as predicting a coin toss.
+Stretching might work for some types of hip pain, but the current scientific evidence is iffy and scarce.
+Any conclusion is almost as accurate as predicting a coin toss.

 Piriformis syndrome stretching

-A 2020 study from Pakistan compared post-facilitation stretching—a type of muscle energy technique (MET) that uses a muscle’s stored energy to elongate its tissues, according to its premise—with another type of stretching called the ELODA Method, an osteopathic technique that’s based on myofascial stretching
+A 2020 study from Pakistan compared post-facilitation stretching—a type of muscle energy technique (MET) that uses a muscle’s stored energy to elongate its tissues—with another type of stretching called the ELODA Method, an osteopathic technique that’s based on myofascial stretching

 Based on their sample of 40 people (ages 30 to 70) who were diagnosed with piriformis syndrome, the researchers found that both stretching types reduced hip pain, but the post-facilitation group reported to have higher pain reduction than the ELODA group.